-BLUE CRAB fishing is awesome.
-Crabs are done molting and have now begun mating, becoming more active in the tidal creeks and rivers.
-With a little time...you can catch a lot of blue crabs of legal size.
+BLUE CRAB fishing is improving after the first shed.
+Crabs are now mating, becoming more active and feeding heavily in the tidal creeks and rivers.
+With little time...you can catch a lot of blue crabs of all sizes.
 Also, please remember it's mating season for the crabs and release all egg-bearing females (sooks or lemon bellies).
-There are some large "jimmies" (male crabs) being captured (8.50 inches spike to spike) along with some impressive sooks (females).
-Remember...all egg bearing females must be released with unavoidable harm.
+Note: If you release the female...more males will venture into the area and improve your overall crab catches.
+There are some large "jimmies" (male crabs) being captured (8.75 inches spike to spike) along with some impressive sooks (females up to 7 inches carapace width).
+Remember...all egg bearing females must be released without avoidable injury.

 Minimum carapace length is 5 inches for a hard shell crab.
-Please contact your local bait and tackle shop for most updated information (local hot spots), legal crab traps and bait to use for your fun-filled crabbing.
+Blue crab fishermen please release all diamondback terrapins' caught in your traps.
+The turtles must be released without avoidable injury.
+These turtles are also feeding and laying eggs along CT's coast.
 Legal gear types include: scoop (dip) net, hand line, star crab trap, circular (topless) trap not exceeding 26 inches in diameter.
 Maryland Style Crab traps are prohibited.
 Chicken with the skin on it (along with a long handle net) and a small circular crab trap is the preferred method to capture these tasty crabs.
-Blue Crab Fact Sheet
+Blue Crab Fact Sheet.
+Angler's please also note: It's illegal to snag blue crabs.

 SHARK SPECIES YOU MAY ENCOUNTER IN COASTAL WATERS OF CONNECTICUT: Sand Tiger and Sandbar (Brown) Shark are protected and prohibited species and must be released unharmed.
 IF YOU DON'T KNOW, PLEASE LET IT GO!
-Please visit the NMFS coastal shark information page for more information.
+Please visit the MMFS coastal shark information page for more information.